g-cole/ClinFT/README.md

 # ClinFT
 Clinical free-text assistant

+Finds codable concepts in free-text fields to automatically add them to the associated structured data using FHIR.
+No extraneous dependencies (including jQuery).

+This is a proof-of-concept application for a term project at the University of Utah department of Biomedical Informatics.
+It should not be used in a production setting in its current state.

 Front-end demo (OUTDATED - highlights words starting with capital letters) can be viewed at https://g-cole.github.io/ClinFT/frontend_demo

 Anaconda/Miniconda instructions (terminal):